CCI-GU-Sweden/napari-omero-downloader-cci/README.md

 ## Running the plugin after Installation

-You will need to open the conda-forge preogram, then:
+You will need to open the conda-forge program, then:

 ```
 conda activate napari